rangsimanketkaew/deepcv/docs/installation/install.md

 ```

 Note that installing tensorflow may be sometimes tricky, depending on system environment.
-Please consult its official website in case you have errors.
+Please consult its official website in case you get errors.

 ## Install DeepCV (Python)